 City of Grande Prairie

 Grande Prairie is a city in the Peace River County by the northwest side of Alberta.
 It is situated at the intersection of Highway 40 and 43 that is a part of the CANAMEX corridor.
 Also called the ‘Swan City’, this city has farmland on the west, east and north sides.
 As per the census of 2016, the population of Grande Prairie was 63166.
 This increased by 13.5% over the population of 2011.
 There are 3 school districts that operate in Grande Prairie.
-These include Grande Prairie Public School District, Grande Prairie & District Catholic Schools and Peace Wapiti School Division.
-The Grande Prairie Regional College is the only institution at post-secondary level that offers degrees.
+These include Grande Prairie Public School District, Grande Prairie & District Catholic Schools, and Peace Wapiti School Division.
+The Grande Prairie Regional College is the only institution at the post-secondary level that offers degrees.

-Economy of Grande Prairie
+The Economy of Grande Prairie

 Attractions in Grande Prairie

 There are many attractions in Grande Prairie for visitors and residents.
-These include the Art Gallery, Centre for Creative Arts, Dinosaur Museum, Forbes Homestead, Muskoseepi Park and Coco Cola Centre.
+These include the Art Gallery, Centre for Creative Arts, Dinosaur Museum, Forbes Homestead, Muskoseepi Park, and Coco-Cola Centre.
 This city has numerous parks, trails, and dog parks.

 How Much Does Car Insurance Cost in Grande Prairie